Recalls, uncertainty to push air bag maker Takata to wider loss

-TOKYO, Nov 6 (Reuters) - Takata Corp, the Japanese auto safety equipment maker whose potentially defective air bags have been linked to four deaths in the United States, is likely to warn of a bigger full-year loss when it reports quarterly results later on Thursday.
+TOKYO (Reuters) - Takata Corp 7312.T, the Japanese auto safety equipment maker whose potentially defective air bags have been linked to four deaths in the United States, is likely to warn of a bigger full-year loss when it reports quarterly results later on Thursday.

 The company’s air bags, used by many leading car makers, are the focus of a U.S. regulatory probe and have prompted the recall of some 17 million cars worldwide in recent years.